Tour de Pharmacy

-Tour de Pharmacy is a 2017 made-for-television mockumentary sports film directed by Jake Szymanski, starring Andy Samberg, Orlando Bloom, Freddie Highmore, Daveed Diggs, and John Cena.
+Tour de Pharmacy is a 2017 made-for-television mockumentary sports film directed by Jake Szymanski and written by Murray Miller, starring Andy Samberg, Orlando Bloom, Freddie Highmore, Daveed Diggs, and John Cena.
 It premiered on HBO on July 8, 2017.
-It is a satire of the various controversies surrounding doping in sports, specifically as it relates to cycling.
+A follow-up to 7 Days in Hell, also written and directed by Miller and Szymanski and starring Samberg, it is a satire of the various controversies surrounding doping in sports, specifically as it relates to cycling.

 Plot

 On the first day of the 1982 Tour de France, Italian cyclist JuJu Peppi (Orlando Bloom) accidentally causes a pileup after attempting to grope a bikini clad female spectator, which causes a massive brawl to break out between all the other cyclists, postponing the race until further notice.
 Police find evidence of narcotics being used by the cyclists and it is revealed that UCI president Ditmer Klerken (Kevin Bacon) accepted bribes of $50,000 each from a majority of the competitors to forego preliminary drug testing.
 Although all the cyclists are suspected of doping, the UCI allows the Tour to continue with the five competitors who didn't pay off Klerken: Peppi, American-born Nigerian cyclist Marty Hass (Andy Samberg), who is resented by Nigeria for being the one to represent the country, French cyclist Adrian Baton (Freddie Highmore), who is secretly a woman named Adrianna Baton disguised as a man so she can compete, African-American cyclist Slim Robinson (Daveed Diggs), nephew of Jackie Robinson, who wants to break the color barrier in cycling like Jackie did in baseball, and Austrian cyclist Gustav Ditters (John Cena), who had gained a considerable amount of muscle mass from the previous year due to steroids.

 Before resuming the race, the five agree to take turns at the front so everyone else can draft to conserve their energy before the finish line.
 However, when the race resumes, no one is willing to ride up front, so the cyclists attempt to go as slowly as possible to conserve their energy.
 This allows Robinson to enjoy the scenery and he eventually leaves the race with a female spectator to become the first black French dairy farmer.
 Before the end of the day, Ditters is taunted by a spectator for being unable to go fast.
 When the race resumes ten days later, an enraged Ditters goes as fast as possible to win the day, much to the shock of observers.
 Believing he had used enhancements, police raid his apartment and find that he had been doping himself with cheetah's blood, which gets Ditters disqualified.
 When the race resumes, Peppi dies when he overexerts himself, causing his heart to explode within his chest, and falls off a cliff.